 Providing Student Feedback

-Because effective feedback is often contrasted with effective feedback, and because time is of the essence for teachers and students, there are several techniques that can be used to make feedback more timely.
-This includes using rubrics that may have been designed with students and prepared the language for different levels of proficiency based on different criteria.
+Because effective feedback is often contrast with effective feedback, and because time is of the essence for teachers and students.
+There are several techniques that can be use to make feedback more timely.
+This includes using rubrics that may have been designed with students and prepare the language for different levels of proficiency base on different criteria.

-Self-evaluation or peer feedback processes can also be used to empower students in their self-evaluation while reducing the time it takes teachers to complete each activity. 온라인카지노사이트
+Self-evaluation or peer feedback processes can also be use to empower students.
+Their self-evaluation while reducing the time it takes teachers to complete each activity. 온라인카지노사이트

 Finally, you can search for common problems or suggestions in class assignments and assign them to students in groups instead of multiple individual assignments.